 Melissa Sweet is one of my favorite picture book illustrators.
 These cards are created by her, as well, and they’re another way to spark your child’s imagination and storytelling genius.

 Matching games get a lot of use in our home with kids under 7.
-Here are three bookish matching games for your blossoming bookworms:
+Here are a couple of bookish matching games for your blossoming bookworms:

 My littles love to hunt for Lowly, Goldbug, and all the little quirks and treasures to be found in Busytown.
 This is a great game for ages 3-6.